New omicron variant stokes world fears, triggers travel bans

 A World Health Organization panel named the variant “omicron” and classified it as a highly transmissible virus of concern, the same category that includes the delta variant, the world's most prevalent.
 The panel said early evidence suggests an increased risk of reinfection.

+In response, the United States joined the European Union and several other countries in instituting travel restrictions on visitors from southern Africa.

+The White House said the U.S. will restrict travel from South Africa and seven other countries in the region beginning Monday.
+It did not give details except to say the restrictions will not apply to returning U.S. citizens or permanent residents, who will continue to be required to test negative before their travel.

-Medical experts, including the World Health Organization, warned against any overreaction before the variant that originated in southern Africa was better understood.
+Medical experts, including the WHO, warned against any overreaction before the variant that originated in southern Africa was better understood.
 But a jittery world feared the worst nearly two years after COVID-19 emerged and triggered a pandemic that has killed more than 5 million people around the globe.

 “We must move quickly and at the earliest possible moment,” British Health Secretary Sajid Javid told lawmakers.